dk107dk/catbook/README.md

 # catbook

-A very simple docx file builder.
-Catbook was created to make managing book chapters simple.
+Catbook is very simple docx file builder.
+It was created to make managing book chapters simple.
+Think of Catbook as a poor writer's <a href='https://www.literatureandlatte.com/scrivener'>Scrivener</a>

 The goal was a minimal-markup way to concatenate text files into Word docs that could be converted to epub, mobi, pdf, etc.

-The tool needed to:
+Catbook:
-* Allow chapters to be quickly rearranged
+* Allows chapters to be quickly rearranged
-* Allow multi-section chapters
+* Allows multi-section chapters
-* Offer a trivially easy way to differentiate quotes, blocks, and special words
+* Offers a trivially easy way to differentiate quotes, blocks, and special words
-* Support three levels of hierarchy
+* Supports three levels of hierarchy
-* Include only the absolute minimum of markup and functionality
+* Includes only the absolute minimum of markup and functionality
+* Makes it easy to get started and equally easy to move your content to another tool

+Catbook is <a href='https://pypi.org/project/catbook/'>available on Pypi</a>.
 ___

 ## Bookfiles

 Catbook reads a flat list of text files from a .bookfile and concatenates them into a Word doc.
+Files are identified by relative paths below a root folder.

-The doc may have up to three levels.
-The levels are titled using Word styles.
+The output doc may have up to three levels.
+The text files being concatenated indicate their level using the markup discussed below.
+Level titles use first, second, and third level built-in Word header styles.
+Using headers supports Word's navigation pane and TOC building features.

-Metadata about the files that are concatenated into the docx is available from the Book object and each section.
+Metadata is collected during the compile.
+It is available from the Book object and from each Section object.

-Bookfiles can include several things besides paths to text files.
+Bookfiles include:
+* Paths to text files

-* Comments as lines starting with #
+* Comments with optional directives

+The directives are:
+* TITLE to be shown in the book's metadata
-* TITLE and AUTHOR to be shown in the book's metadata
+* AUTHOR to be shown in the book's metadata
-* INCLUDE of preexisting docx
+* One or more INSERT directives to include preexisting docx
 * A METADATA directive that inserts a page with a table containing the author, title, bookfile path, word count and other metadata.
+The metadata will only be complete at the end of the compile, so the typical place for this directive is at the end of the bookfile.

 For e.g.
 ```